Rheddes/custom-vpn-toggler/README.md

 ## Gnome Shell extension overview

-**Custom VPN Toggler** is a Gnome Shell extension which allow to see the status of a VPN, see IP address associated and permit to start and stop VPN.
+**Custom VPN Toggler** is a Gnome Shell extension which allow to
+* See the status of a VPN and permit to start and stop VPN.
+* See IP address associated and permit to copy it in clipboard.

 ![custom_VPN_Togler.png](images/custom_VPN_Togler.png)